zio/zio/docs/datatypes/core/zioapp.md

 ## Accessing Command-line Arguments

 ZIO has a service that contains command-line arguments of an application called `ZIOAppArgs`.
-We can access command-line arguments using built-in `getArgs` method, which is a helper method:
+We can access command-line arguments using the built-in `getArgs` method:

 ```scala mdoc:compile-only
 import zio._

 object HelloApp extends ZIOAppDefault {
   def run = for {
     args <- getArgs